THE ADVANTAGES AND DISADVANTAGES

-Delivering your product to different distributors means your shipping and service costs could increase.
-Selling your product across one channel allows you to decrease the use of resources such as trucks, drivers and staff to deliver product and the time spent working with a number of partners.
+Delivering your product to different wholesalers, retailers or distributors means your shipping and service costs could increase.
+Selling your product across one channel allows you to decrease the use of resources such as trucks, drivers and staff to deliver product and the time spent working with several partners.

-The struggle to keep up will soon cause problems in the warehouse.
-Without full concentration, incorrect, slow orders can occur and stock levels could display wrong, which can lead to overselling or no stock at all.
+The struggle to keep up could soon cause problems in the warehouse.
+Without full concentration, incorrect and slow orders can occur, stock levels could display wrong, which can lead to overselling or no stock at all.

 Letting go of control

 When you sell your products on multiple platforms, the control over your brand message is limited.
-Retailers simply want to sell your product without any added effort, after all, they have their own values to maintain!
-Making requests on things such as not wanting your product next to competitors could be out of the question, retailers will go with whatever decision benefits their brand.
+Retailers want to sell your product without any added effort; after all, they have their brand values to maintain!
+Making requests on things such as not wanting your product next to a competitor could be out of the question, retailers will go with whatever decision benefits their brand.

 Increased Sales Costs

-Bray Solutions can help you run a smooth service by taking control of your shipping and returns process.
+Here at Bray Solutions, we can help you run a smooth service by taking control of your shipping and returns process.
 To find out more, call us on 01780 784875 or email us at email@example.com.